-The short answer is: it depends entirely on the type of benefit plan you have and what kind of care you need.
-Most traditional group health plans-the kind employers offer through BUCA carriers like Blue Cross, UnitedHealthcare, Cigna, or Aetna-do not cover long-term custodial care (like help with bathing, dressing, or eating).
-However, they may cover skilled home healthcare under specific, medically necessary conditions.
-This is one of the biggest gaps in employer-sponsored benefits, and it’s precisely the kind of broken system that a new approach like WellthCare is designed to address-by shifting focus to prevention and wealth-building, which reduces the need for costly long-term care down the road.
+It depends entirely on the type of benefit plan you have and what kind of care you need.
+Most traditional group health plans—the kind employers offer through BUCA carriers like Blue Cross, UnitedHealthcare, Cigna, or Aetna—do not cover long-term custodial care (like help with bathing, dressing, or eating).
+But they may cover skilled home healthcare under specific, medically necessary conditions.
+This gap is exactly the kind of broken system that WellthCare aims to fix—by shifting focus to prevention and wealth-building, which reduces the need for costly long-term care down the road.

-Most employer-sponsored health plans-whether fully insured or self-funded-will cover home healthcare services if they meet strict medical necessity criteria.
+Most employer-sponsored plans—whether fully insured or self-funded—cover home healthcare services if they meet strict medical necessity criteria.
 This usually includes:

-- Skilled nursing care provided by a registered nurse (RN) or licensed practical nurse (LPN), such as wound care, IV therapy, or monitoring vital signs.
+- Skilled nursing care from an RN or LPN—wound care, IV therapy, monitoring vital signs.

-- Physical, occupational, or speech therapy prescribed by a physician as part of recovery from surgery, illness, or injury.
+- Physical, occupational, or speech therapy prescribed by a doctor as part of recovery.

-However, there are major limitations.
-Coverage is typically tied to a plan of care certified by a doctor, the care must be part-time or intermittent (not full-time), and the patient must be homebound-meaning leaving home requires considerable effort.
-Most plans also require prior authorization and may limit the number of visits or days.
+But there are major limits.
+Coverage requires a doctor-certified plan of care, the care must be part-time or intermittent (not full-time), and the patient must be homebound.
+Most plans also require prior authorization and cap visits or days.

-What Health Plans Do NOT Cover: Custodial Long-Term Care
+What Health Plans Don’t Cover: Custodial Long-Term Care

 This is where the system fails most employees.
-Long-term custodial care-the kind of help people need for months or years due to aging, chronic illness, dementia, or disability-is not covered by standard medical insurance.
+Long-term custodial care—help needed for months or years due to aging, chronic illness, dementia, or disability—is not covered by standard medical insurance.
 This includes:

 - Help with activities of daily living (ADLs) like bathing, dressing, toileting, eating, and transferring.

-- Supervision for someone with Alzheimer’s or other cognitive decline.
+- Supervision for someone with Alzheimer’s or cognitive decline.

 - Full-time or round-the-clock home care.

-- Assisted living facility or nursing home care that isn’t “skilled.”
+- Assisted living or nursing home care that isn’t “skilled.”

-Medicare (Parts A and B) also does not cover custodial long-term care.
-Only Medicaid covers long-term custodial care-but only for those who meet strict income and asset limits, which means most middle-class Americans must spend down their savings first.
+Medicare (Parts A and B) also doesn’t cover custodial long-term care.
+Only Medicaid does—but only for those who meet strict income and asset limits.
+Most middle-class Americans must spend down savings first.
 Private long-term care insurance is the only way to cover these costs, but fewer than 10% of employees have it.

-Why This Creates a Crisis-and How WellthCare Is Different
+Why This Creates a Crisis—and How WellthCare Fixes It

-The lack of long-term care coverage is a massive financial risk for employees and employers alike.
-Employees delay preventive care because they can’t afford deductibles, which leads to chronic conditions that eventually require expensive care-often custodial care that the employer’s plan can’t cover.
-Meanwhile, employers face skyrocketing premiums driven by claims from preventable illnesses that could have been managed earlier.
+The lack of long-term care coverage is a huge financial risk.
+WellthCare, the first Health-to-Wealth Benefit System, uses a patent-pending platform to automatically fund employee retirement accounts and store balances with every verified preventive action, turning everyday health choices into long-term financial security.
+Employees delay preventive care because they can’t afford deductibles, which leads to chronic conditions that eventually require expensive care—often custodial care that the employer’s plan can’t cover.
+Meanwhile, employers face rising premiums driven by claims from preventable illnesses.

-- Fund employee pension accounts-building wealth that can later help pay for long-term care needs.
+- Fund employee pension accounts—building wealth that can later help pay for long-term care.

 - Provide $0-co-pay care used before traditional insurance, so employees get preventive services without financial barriers.

-- Deposit free money into the WellthCare Store, where employees can buy health products that keep them healthier longer-reducing the eventual need for custodial care.
+- Deposit free money into the WellthCare Store, where employees can buy health products that keep them healthier longer.

-- Generate a Readiness Index that uses real data to identify employees who should transition to WellthCare Medicare, dramatically reducing employer risk for high-cost aging populations.
+- Generate a Readiness Index that identifies employees who should transition to WellthCare Medicare, reducing employer risk for high-cost aging populations.

 The Bottom Line for Employers

-If you’re evaluating benefits for your team, here’s what you need to know:
+If you’re evaluating benefits for your team, here’s the key takeaway:

 - Standard health plans cover only skilled, short-term home healthcare—not custodial long-term care.